CiscoDevNet/intersight-powershell/docs/Get-IntersightHciEsxiVm.md

 ```

 ### -Name
-Specifies the name of the FunctionsRuntime.
+Specifies the name of the HciEsxiVm.

 ```yaml
 Type: String